yijing-sie/Dynamic-Storage-Allocator/README.md

 ### [mm.c](mm.c) consists of my own version of malloc, free, realloc, and calloc functions to build such dynamic storage allocator
 *  It supports a full 64-bit address space
-*  It employs mini-blockas and segregated list for speed and memory efficiency
+*  It employs mini-blocks and segregated lists for speed and memory efficiency
 *  I implemented the following functions in [mm.c](mm.c):
 ```
 1. bool mm_init(void) : performs any necessary initializations, such as allocating the initial heap area